ming-qiu/theia/README.md

 ### 2. Try a Clip Inventory

-In Resolve, open any timeline with only 1 video track, go to the Color page in Resolve, then:
+In Resolve, open any timeline with only 1 video track, then:

 ```bash
 python3 clip-inventory.py my_inventory.xlsx